jgeller112/cogsci_researchmethod/content/home/syllabus_1.md

 https://sims.rutgers.edu/ssra/ to indicate the date and reason for your absence.
 An email is automatically sent to me.”

 OK.
 Now that you have read the statement required by Rutgers, here is an explanation of how attendance will be handled in this course.
 Attendance is required.
 Students are expected to join each discussion section meeting at the scheduled starting time and to stay until the end of the class.
+Students are expected to have their Zoom cameras on during class.
+If you have a problem attending discussion sections or keeping your Zoom camera on, you should discuss this with your instructor.

 # Policy on Cheating and Plagiarism